nic-dgl104-winter-2025/dgl104-rrj-Aawofeso/README.md

 #### Reflection

 Searching for the right project to contribute to was a bit challenging.
 I explored platforms like Good First Issue, Up for Grabs, and CodeTriage to find suitable opportunities.
 I had specific criteria in mind, and it took considerable time to identify a project that met my expectations.
 Additionally, sifting through various issues in the project to find one I could effectively address added to the complexity of the process.

+## Week 10
+### Learning MV Architectural Patterns

+This week, I explored MV (Model-View) architectural patterns, which are widely used in UI development.
+These patterns structure applications by separating data, user interface, and logic, making them more maintainable and scalable (Django Project, 2025; Android Developers, 2025).

+### Key Concepts of MV Patterns

+The MVfamily includes several architectural patterns that all share the Model (M) and View (V) components but differ in their third part.
+The most commonly used ones are:

+- ### MVC (Model-View-Controller)
+ MVC is one of the oldest and most well-known UI architectural patterns and is a long-standing and widely adopted pattern. .
+It separates concerns into three distinct parts:

+1. Model – Manages application data and business logic.
+2. View – Displays data to the user but does not modify it.
+3. Controller – Acts as an intermediary, processing user input and updating the Model accordingly.

+- ### MVVM (Model-View-ViewModel)

+MVVM is an evolution of MVC and is often used in modern mobile and web development (Android Developers, 2025).
+It helps separate concerns even further:

+1. Model – Represents the application data and logic.
+2. View – Displays information to the user.
+3. ViewModel – Acts as an intermediary, preparing data for the View while keeping the Model unaware of UI logic.

+- ### MVP (Model-View-Presenter)

+MVP is a variation of MVC, where the Presenter takes full responsibility for UI logic instead of the Controller.
+It is commonly used in Android development (Android Developers, 2025).

+- ### MVI (Model-View-Intent) and Unidirectional Data Flow

+MVI is a relatively newer pattern that enforces unidirectional data flow to make applications more predictable.
+It is particularly useful in state management frameworks (JetBrains, 2025).

+### Evolution of MVC in Different Platforms
+Different platforms have adapted MVC in unique ways:

+- iOS Development: Initially relied heavily on MVC, but with the introduction of SwiftUI, it has shifted toward MVVM.
+- Android Development: Originally used MVC and MVP, but now prefers MVVM and Jetpack Compose.
+- Web Development: MVC remains prevalent in frameworks such as Django, Ruby on Rails, Angular, and Vue.

+### Separation of Concerns and Why It Matters

+A key takeaway from learning MV patterns is the importance of separating data, user interface, and logic.
+This improves:

+- Testability – Independent modules are easier to test.
+- Scalability – Reduces complexity as applications grow.
+- Maintainability – Makes debugging and future updates easier.

+### Applying MVC to Software Development

+This week, I learned that MVC remains a foundational UI architecture.
+While newer trends like MVVM are growing in popularity, MVC still plays a critical role in modern applications (Django Project, 2025; Swift.org, 2025).

+### How I Applied My Learning:
+ 1. Examined how MVC structures function in different programming environments.
+ 2. Analyzed real-world implementations in web frameworks like Django and Ruby on Rails.
+ 3. Researched how MVVM builds upon MVC in mobile app development.**

+---

+### Reflection

+As I wrote this section, I found MVC easy to understand since it is widely used, but MVI was more complex because of its strict data flow rules.
+MVVM felt like the most balanced approach, and I can see why it is becoming a popular choice for modern applications.

+Adding code examples for each pattern helped me grasp their differences.
+While writing, I made sure to keep explanations clear so that someone new to architectural patterns can follow along easily.

+### References

+1. Vue.js.
+(2025).
+Introduction to Vue.js framework.
+Retrieved from [https://vuejs.org/guide/introduction.html](https://vuejs.org/guide/introduction.html)
+2. JetBrains.
+(2025).
+Kotlin and MVI: Best practices for state management.
+Retrieved from [https://blog.jetbrains.com/kotlin-mvi](https://blog.jetbrains.com/kotlin-mvi)
+3. Android Developers.
+(2025).
+Understanding MVVM in Android applications.
+Retrieved from [https://developer.android.com/jetpack/guide](https://developer.android.com/jetpack/guide)
+4. Django Project.
+(2025).
+MVC in web frameworks.
+Retrieved from [https://docs.djangoproject.com/en/4.0/mvc-overview](https://docs.djangoproject.com/en/4.0/mvc-overview)
+5. Swift.org.
+(2025).
+MVVM in SwiftUI: The future of iOS architecture.
+Retrieved from [https://swift.org/mvvm-guide](https://swift.org/mvvm-guide)